johndope/nodejs-app1-rest/README.md

 # nodejs-app1-rest
-Sample NodeJS app that allows you to fetch, create, update, and delete Posts (model) using REST API and data are stored in MongoDB.
+Sample NodeJS app that allows you to fetch, create, update, and delete Posts (model) using REST API.
+Data are stored in MongoDB.